grezniczek/redcap_nedcaptcha/README.md

 - **Show error messages in the browser:** When enabled, error messages such as PHP exceptions are shown in the browser at the top of survey pages.

+- **Always require the CAPTCHA to be answere:** When checked, the CAPTCHA will be presented on each (repeat) survey, even when the request originates from the same browser.

 - **CAPTCHA Type:** Sets the type of CAPTCHA that is used to protect the public survey.
   - _None:_ The CAPTCHA is deactivated.
   - _Simple Math Problem:_ A math problem will need to be solved to get to the survey.
 Solutings are never negative.
 The problem is shown as an image.